a-happy-sigledog/learngit/readme.txt

-this is a git   two
+this is a git   three
 i am learning